top of page

 About the Author

-Dr. Madigan started the UC Davis equine neonatal critical care unit in 1987.
+Dr. Madigan started the UC Davis equine neonatal critical care unit in 1987 at UC Davis.
 He saw the need for sharing of the unique protocols and treatment modalities that were being developed at UC Davis and around the world.
-The first edition of the manual was born in 1987 and has received worldwide acclaim for its easily accessible and current state of the art information.
-His publications in the area of neonatal foals have had a significant impact on the way foals are treated at birth including: prevention of infection, umbilical disinfection, umbilical ultrasound methods, meconium retention treatments, methods of restraint, prevention of salmonellosis and other enteric diseases in foals, and early recognition, prevention, critical care treatment evaluations, and treatments of septicemia.
+The manual's first edition was born in 1987 and received worldwide acclaim for its easily accessible and current state-of-the-art information.
+His publications in the area of neonatal foals have had a significant impact on the way foals are treated at birth, including prevention of infection, umbilical disinfection, umbilical ultrasound methods, meconium retention treatments, methods of restraint, prevention of salmonellosis and other enteric diseases in foals, and early recognition, prevention, critical care treatment evaluations, and treatments of septicemia.His latest discovery is that foals with Neonatal Maladjustment Syndrome have significantly elevated brain-altering neurosteroids.
+Madigan followed this discovery that the birth canal pressures are part of the signal for the transition of consciousness at birth- hence the Madigan Squeeze procedure.
+This procedure is now used worldwide in foals, calves, lambs, goat kids, and crias.

 bottom of page